mnr/writing-wip/dimensions_living_book/Bingo.md

 An experienced caller will remind players *not* to clear their board until the bingo is confirmed.
 If a bingo isn’t confirmed, the confusion quotient of the room will rise.
 Any player who mistakenly cleared their board will request a re-call of all the drawn numbers, but that takes time and is not popular.

 Confirming a bingo is mechanically easy.
-The winning player reads out-loud the numbers comprising their bingo, the caller confirms those numbers were actually called, and if in agreement, the caller announces a winning bingo.
+The winning player reads out loud the numbers comprising their bingo, the caller confirms those numbers were actually called, and if in agreement, the caller announces a winning bingo.
 To the winner goes the nickels and everyone resets their bingo cards.

 Sometimes it isn't easy.
 As in all steps of bingo, problems appear during the implementation.
 The concept of "out loud" has various interpretations with multiple variables, including speed of delivery and volume of the player.
 But...maybe the caller's hearing isn't as good as it used to be.
-Maybe other players are chatting/gossiping/remarking at how close *they* were at winning.
+Maybe other players are chatting/gossiping/remarking at how close *they* were to winning.
 Maybe the caller's memory for numbers isn't 100%.
 It happens, but hopefully not often and hopefully not to you more than once.
 There are a limited number of hours available to us, so pay attention.

 ### Blackout Bingo

 Each evening bingo session includes ten rounds with the standard row/column/diagonal pattern.
 As mentioned above, these games cost one nickel per card.
-There is an additional, final round which uses a blackout pattern---cover **all** windows on the card.
+There is an additional, final round which uses a blackout pattern—cover **all** windows on the card.
 The cost per card doubles to *ten cents per card*.
 The table ante doubles from forty cents to eighty cents.
-Our bingo room has space for seven tables, so winning blackout bingo is a big payout---over FIVE DOLLARS!
+Our bingo room has space for seven tables, so winning blackout bingo is a big payout—-over FIVE DOLLARS!

 Blackout bingo takes longer than standard row/column/diagonal patterns, but the suspense is *killer!* I feel my blood pressure rise as I watch the card approach 100% coverage.
 Several times someone else calling **BINGO** has crushed my fantasy of a big payout. *Dammit!*

-## Game Phase Four---PAYOUT
+## Game Phase Four—PAYOUT

 I've won several times!
 A victory dance is tempting.
 I would beat my chest, throw my winning bingo card across the room and shout "**I DOMINATE!
 I AM THE BINGO JEDI MASTER!
 COWER IN FEAR, ALL WHO BEHOLD ME!**" I haven't done this.
 My knees are not up to dancing around.
 My older table mates would be ill-advised to beat their chests, considering any history of heart trouble.
 Finally, throwing anything across the room is likely to poke someone's eye out.
 Surely an official memo will be the result.